Edward Gordon Craig: Ideas

 As an engraver and a classical artist, Craig found inspiration in puppets and masks.
 In his 1910 article "A Note on Masks," Craig expounds the virtue of using masks as a mechanism for capturing the audience's attention, imagination and soul.
 "There is only one actor – nay one man who has the soul of the dramatic poet, and who has ever served as the true and loyal interpreter of the poet," he proclaimed, and "this is the marionette."

 On the Art of the Theatre (1911) is written as a dialogue between a Playgoer and a Stage Director, who examine the problems of the nature of stage directing.
 Craig argues that it was not dramatists, but rather performers who made the first works of drama, using action, words, line, colour and rhythm.
 Craig goes on to contend that only the director who seeks to interpret drama truly, and commits to training in all aspects of dramatic art, can restore the "Art of the Theatre."
 Maintaining that the director should seek a faithful interpretation of the text, Craig argues that audiences go to the theatre to see, rather than to hear, plays.
 The design elements may transcend reality and function as symbols, he thought, thereby communicating a deeper meaning, rather than simply reflecting the real world.

 Caricature of Craig by Max Beerbohm from A Survey, published in 1921.
+In his private notebook, Beerbohm describes Craig in these terms: "Playing piano––leaping up––throwing back his hair––flowing cloak.
+German student––Heidelberg––one expected sabre-cuts––Unearthly––the Young Bacchus––His amours, almost mythological ...
+Pure type of artist––genius."

 On 29 June 1908 the Polish theater director, playwright, and theoretician of drama Leon Schiller initiated a correspondence with Craig.
 Together with his letter Schiller sent Craig, in Florence, his essay, "Dwa teatry" ("Two Theaters"), translated into English by Madeline Meager.
 Craig responded immediately, accepting the essay for his magazine, The Mask.
 This was the beginning of a productive collaboration between the two prominent theater directors, who introduced each other's theoretical writings to foreign readers.